 Have you ever been to baby or bridal shower and seen these delicious squares getting snatched up first and wondered how to make easy lemon bars from scratch at home?

 Don't be intimidated by this recipe!
 You've got this!
 The shortbread crust for lemon bars is easy to make by hand and the lemon curd is fast and simple.
+These are no-fail lemon bars that even a beginner could easily tackle!

 WHY YOU'LL LOVE THIS RECIPE